daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 <img data-src="/img/tut3/part10-normals-edge.jpg" class="center-image lazyload" alt="Normal-based Edges">

 This is great!
-Edges show up really well in general.
+Edges show up very well in general.
 However, the effect does fall flat when a section of the image obscures another section which is perpendicular, like the pool of water at the front of this image.
 It's clear we'll need to combine these approaches.

 ## Combining Techniques